Transferring from Associate to Bachelor’s Degree in the Sciences

 Meet the Applied Science Degree Program Expert, David Batts

-David Batts is the Bachelor of Science in Industrial Technology (BSIT) Program Coordinator at East Carolina University (ECU), College of Engineering and Technology
+David Batts is the Bachelor of Science in Industrial Technology (BSIT) Program Coordinator at

 For many students, an associate degree is a great starting point on the way to a career, but a four-year degree is the ultimate goal.
 This is especially true for students in the applied sciences, where stronger academic credentials can translate to greater professional opportunities, not to mention the development of important practical skills.
 This is the premise behind AAS Transfer Programs.
 Also known as Degree Completion programs, these courses of study are specifically designed to facilitate the transition from earning your Associate in Applied Science degree to studying for your Bachelor of Science degree.

 This transition is also the basis for the East Carolina University’s Bachelor of Science in Industrial Technology (BSIT) Transfer Program.
 The BSIT Program is a degree completion curriculum designed for students who have been awarded a qualified Associate in Applied Science (AAS) degree in an industrial or technical related field.
 As the Program Coordinator, David Batts offers expert insight into the transfer experience and the opportunities for degree completion that await associate degree holders in the sciences.